adarsh-121/wpt-excel-integration/README.md

  * Now our server is publicly accessible by the URLs returned by ngrok.

 ##### 4. Creation of Excel sheet
- * Create a new Excel file(.xlsx) "Book1.xlsx" and save it under 'D:'(taking example of windows).
+ * Create a new Excel file(.xlsx) "Book1.xlsx" and save it under 'D:' drive (taking example of windows).
 I've used "Book1" as name for the excel sheet.

  * OK, you’ve created it!
 Now, please make sure you have two sheets("RequestSheet", "ResultSheet") inside your excel file.